StarRocks/starrocks/docs/en/quick_start/iceberg.md

 ```

 :::tip
-Some of the SQL in this document, and many other documents in the StarRocks documentation, and with `\G` instead
+Some of the SQL queries in the StarRocks documentation end with `\G` instead
 of a semicolon.
 The `\G` causes the mysql CLI to render the query results vertically.

-Many SQL clients do not interpret vertical formatting output, so you should replace `\G` with `;`.
+Many SQL clients do not interpret vertical formatting output, so you should replace `\G` with `;` if you are not using the mysql CLI.
 :::

 ## Query with StarRocks